Happy Birthday Ma’am (again)

 Of course with the Queen’s Birthday comes the respective honours list which features the usual crop of celebrities and lolly-pop ladies getting gongs.
 Notable by her absence from the list is Joanna Lumley who was widely expected to become a Dame after her intervention in the Gurkha row earlier this year.
 Recipients this year include legendary actor and vampire impersonator Christopher Lee who gets a Knighthood, Royle Family actress Sue Johnstone who picks up an OBE, and TV cook Delia Smith who gets a CBE for services to showing us how to boil an egg.
 You heat the water first apparently.

-All in all, a glittering birthday, but sadly (and as per usual) local celebrations have seen little more than the customary flag flying over Government buildings.Filed under British Royals
+All in all, a glittering birthday, but sadly (and as per usual) local celebrations have seen little more than the customary flag flying over Government buildings.Filed under The United Kingdom

-Tagged Birthday, Elizabeth II, Honours List, Royal Orders, Trooping the Colour.
+Tagged Birthday, Elizabeth II of the United Kingdom, Honours List, Orders, Trooping the Colour.